4.7. Image Classes¶

 Setting the raytracer option

-skips the calculation of the light polarization.
+RT.no_polskips the calculation of the light polarization.
 Note that depending on the geometry the polarization direction can have an influence of the amount of light transmission at different surfaces.
 It is advised to experiment beforehand, if the parameter seems to have any effect on the image.
-Depending on the geometry,no_pol=True
+Depending on the geometry,no_pol=Truecan lead to a speed-up of 10-40%.Prefer inbuilt surface types to data or function surfaces

 Moving the color filters to the front of the system avoids the calculation of ray refractions that get absorbed at a later stage.

-4.8.5.
+4.7.5.
 Saving and Loading a RenderImage¶

 Saving

-can be saved on the disk for later use in optrace.
+A RenderImage can be saved on the disk for later use in optrace.

-This is done with the following command, that takes a file path as argument:
+This is done with the following command that takes a file path as argument:

 dimg.save("RImage_12345")

-The file ending should be .npz
+The file ending should be .npz, but is appended automatically otherwise.

 This function overrides files and throws an exception when saving failed.